 - Traumatic brain injuries

 - Road rash

 However, if your injury doesn’t appear in the above list, you might still have grounds for a claim.
 No matter what injury you may have suffered in a pedestrian accident, contacting a pedestrian accident lawyer in New Cassel for guidance and support is a wise course of action to protect your interests.

-For a free legal consultation with a pedestrian accidents lawyer serving New Cassel, call 516-932-0400
+For a free legal consultation with a Pedestrian Accident lawyer serving New Cassel, call 516-932-0400

 Causes of Pedestrian Accidents in New Cassel